DongChen06/PathTrackingBicycle/README.md

 - [ ] For better tracking accuracy, we use the linearly interpolation between waypoints.
 While We can also use better methods like spline interpolation, for example. [see ref.2]
 - [ ] To better improvement, we can use seperate longitudinal and lateral bicycle model.
 In our non-linear bicycle model, we simply consider Fx as the driving force, while this is not how it is done in a real vehicle (engine -> torque converter -> transmission -> wheel).
 For better performance, please go to ref.3 and ref.4.
 - [ ] Refine the performance.
-- [ ] For better tracking performance, we can also try control methods, like MPC.
+- [ ] For better tracking performance, we can also try control methods, like MPC. [see ref.7]